 - The cell’s intrinsic DNA repair machinery then repairs the break, either disrupting a faulty gene or incorporating corrected genetic information.

-CRISPR Gene Editing Research Origins and Scientific Progress
+Research Origins and Scientific Progress

 The scientific origins of CRISPR gene editing trace back to early 2000s microbiology research focused on understanding how bacteria survive repeated viral infections.
 Researchers observed unusual, repetitive DNA sequences in bacterial genomes that appeared to store fragments of viral genetic material.
 These sequences—later termed CRISPR—functioned as a form of adaptive immune memory, allowing bacteria to recognize and neutralize previously encountered viruses.

-A major breakthrough came when scientists identified CRISPR-associated (Cas) proteins, particularly Cas9, as the molecular machinery responsible for cutting viral DNA.
+A breakthrough came when scientists identified CRISPR-associated (Cas) proteins, particularly Cas9, as the molecular machinery responsible for cutting viral DNA.
 Building on foundational work from European research groups, Jennifer Doudna and Emmanuelle Charpentier demonstrated in 2012 that the CRISPR–Cas9 system could be reprogrammed with a synthetic guide RNA to introduce precise, targeted breaks in DNA.
 This discovery established CRISPR as a versatile and accessible genome-editing platform.

 Following this landmark finding, research rapidly expanded across model organisms, including plants, mice, and non-human primates.
 By 2014, proof-of-concept studies demonstrated that CRISPR could edit genes in human cells, confirming its translational potential.
 Parallel advances in understanding DNA repair pathways—such as non-homologous end joining and homology-directed repair—enabled scientists to harness CRISPR-induced breaks for either gene disruption or precise sequence correction.